tagf/sponges/README.md

 # Sponges and totally incompressible porous medium

+## Notebooks (they are in the same directory as this "readme" file):

 [Derivation of formulas using Python Sympy](/sympy_eqs_potential.ipynb)

 [Our numerical simulation of 1D sponge using Python Numpy](/sponges_numeric.ipynb)